Bombardier Regina

 The Regina is a Swedish model of electric multiple unit passenger train, manufactured by Bombardier Transportation (formerly Adtranz).
 It is used by the national passenger railway SJ along with numerous regional and private operators, in variants designated X50, X51, X52, X53, X54 and X55 (marketed as SJ 3000), and in two-, three-, and four-carriage models.
 The Regina units are short trains built for local and regional service.
 The Regina is wider than other Swedish trains; at 3.45 m, it allows five-across seating, increasing passenger capacity by 25%.
 The car body is built of stainless steel, with only bolsters and coupler pockets made of mild steel.
 The length is 54 m, 80 m and 105 m, and the capacity is 165-294 seats.
 A variant of the Regina is used in China as the CRH1.
-Unlike X 2000, Regina trainsets are corrugateless due to the abandonment of molybdenum content for titanium.

 Top speeds of various models range from 180 to 200 km/h.
 As part of the Gröna tåget ("the green train") project, a modified X52 train set the Swedish rail-speed record of 303 km/h on 14 September 2008; the goal was to reach 250 km/h in regular service.

-X55, new high-speed train
+History

+SJ X55/3000 (new high-speed train)

-In late 2007 it was announced that SJ were ordering twenty units furnished for inter-city service.
+In late 2007, it was announced that SJ were ordering twenty units furnished for inter-city service.
 These trains, designated X55 (also marketed as SJ 3000), were delivered during 2011 and 2012, and are used on the routes connecting Stockholm with destinations like Sundsvall, Karlstad, Oslo, and Falun, allowing the displaced X 2000 units to be used instead to lengthen the busy trains running to Gothenburg and Malmö.
 These units are four-carriage trains with a first-class section and an on-board bistro; four-across seating.
 There is an option for another 20 units.

+On 6 February 2012, the trains made their debut on the Stockholm–Sundsvall route.
+The Bothnia Line Umeå–Västeraspby requires trains to be equipped with the European Rail Traffic Management System (ERTMS), which is why X55 runs there but not X2's (X 2000).